muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     Decimal         | optional prefix +|- and leading 0..9 and with *10^
     Bits            | prefix 0bb or 0bo or 0bx
     Blob            | prefix 0xb or 0xx or 0xy
-    Text            | only "" or "..." or prefix [A..Z _ a..z] or prefix 0t
+    Text            | only "" or "..." or prefix [A..Z _ a..z] or prefix :
-    Nesting         | leading ::, or :: between 2 of, what otherwise is Text
+    Nesting         | prefix ::, or :: between 2 of,
+                    |     what otherwise is Text sans prefix :
     Pair            | (...)
     Lot             | only [] or [...]
     Kit             | only {} or {...}